For many years, GreenTech

 they don’t want a small company to even think of trying to compete.
 (But

-you probably already know that you can’t believe anything big oil says.)
+you probably already know that you can’t believe everything big oil says.)

 There has also been considerable sentiment against FTS on the basis that the

-reaction products are not highly selected, so more effort is required in the
+reaction products are not highly selected, so much more effort is required

-in our patents now make that a non-issue.
+in our patents and proprietary technology now make that a non-issue.

-It is important to appreciate how much easier it will be to scale down a Windfuels
+It is important to appreciate how much easier it will be to scale down a Windfuels/CARMA

 plant than a conventional FTS plant making diesel from coal or natural gas.

-The biggest factor driving conventional GTL plants toward large scale is that
+The biggest single factor driving conventional GTL plants toward large scale

-it has been very expensive to get the high-purity oxygen they need for partial
+is that it has been very expensive to get the high-purity oxygen they need

-oxidation in the syngas production at a plant size below 30,000 bbl/day.
-This,
+for partial oxidation in the syngas production at a plant size below 30,000

-of course, is not needed in the RFTS plant (we don’t need high purity
+bbl/day.
+This, of course, is not needed in the RFTS plant (we don’t need

-oxygen – we produce it).
-The other major drivers toward large plants
+high purity oxygen – we produce it).
+The other major drivers toward large

-have been the costs of syngas clean-up and product upgrading.
-Both of these
+plants have been the costs of syngas clean-up and product upgrading.
+Both of

-are now greatly simplified.
-The CO2 coming into the RFTS plant will be three
+these are now greatly simplified.
+The CO2 coming into the RFTS plant will be

-orders of magnitude cleaner than coal, and its final cleanup is much simpler
+three orders of magnitude cleaner than coal, and its final cleanup is much

-for other reasons too.
-Elsewhere on this website some of the innovations that
+simpler for other reasons too.
+Elsewhere on this website some of the innovations

 The arguments against biomass to liquids (BTL), as advocated by Enerkem and